absolutarin/photoapp/README.md

 # photoapp
-This is a basic photo vieweing web app.
+This is a basic photo viewing web app.
 Be easy on me :)